 My first trip to Vietnam in 2008 landed me in Hue, where I worked for local charity Hue Help.
 The organization is still going strong, supporting a center for underprivileged children in the city and teaching survival swimming in the countryside.
 Few people are aware that drowning remains the leading cause of death for children in Vietnam: it kills more than malaria, TB, HIV/AIDS, dengue and malnutrition combined.
 I’ve always admired how Hue Help can do so much with so little: any contribution can go a long way.”

-IMAGES OF JOSH:
+IMAGES OF JOSHUA:

 *Disclosure: All content on Vietnam Coracle is free to read & independently produced.
 There is no sponsored content.
 We write about Vietnam because we want to: we want readers to know more about the country & be able to experience Vietnam & love it as we do.
 For more details, see the Disclosure & Disclaimer statements and About Page